A “Hello World!” Program in C++#

 Some key differences from Python#

-3. The code starts running at the top of the main function.
-There can only be one main in a given programme.
+3. Rather than starting at the top of the file, the code starts running at the top of the main function.
+There can only be one main function in a given programme.

-4. Functions (and variables) have a fixed data type associated with them.
+4. Functions (and variables) must have a fixed data type associated with them the first time they are declared.

 Exercise: Run the Hello World programs#